 Forklift trucks are small vehicles used to lift and move large loads with a pronged attachment jutting out of the front or side.
 They are widely used in warehouses, construction sites, and manufacturing facilities for loading, storage, and transportation applications.
 To move loads, forklift trucks insert the prongs underneath the pallet, which is then raised above the ground by a mast.

-Forklift trucks are small industrial vehicles used in the lifting, moving and transferring of loads in material handling applications for warehouses, manufacturing facilities and construction locations.
+Forklift trucks are small industrial vehicles used in the lifting, moving, and transferring of loads in material handling applications for warehouses, manufacturing facilities, and construction locations.
 With a pronged attachment jutting out of the front or side of the vehicle to hold the load, forklifts can be used in a wide variety of functions and are critical elements of many industrial spaces and distribution centers.
 As the loads moved by these industrial trucks are often in excess of thousands of pounds, it is imperative that these machines be designed to accommodate efficient and safe handling according to their lift capacity and reach.

 As the spaces in which forklift trucks are used are often small and constricted, precise maneuvering of the vehicles and loads is imperative in order to prevent both material and vehicular damage.
-Often guide rails are inserted into the flooring of the aisles to lead the truck down a consistent and straight line.
-In other cases marking systems or laser guiding may be used.
-It is important that the operators of forklift trucks be well trained in order to most safely operate the vehicles.
-Other safety features may include hand rails, bumper rails or an overhead cage of sorts to prevent damage from falling objects.
+Often, guide rails are inserted into the flooring of the aisles to lead the truck down a consistent and straight line.
+In other cases, marking systems or laser guiding may be used.
+It is important that the operators of forklift trucks be well trained to ensure the vehicles are safely operated.
+Other safety features may include hand rails, bumper rails, or an overhead cage of sorts to prevent damage from falling objects.